 After an annual deductible, the MetLife Dental PPO plan pays a percentage of the negotiated fee, up to the plan maximum benefit per person per year.
-If you select a non-contracting dentist, payment is made based on the fee actually charged or the customary and reasonable fee, which satisfies the majority of participating dentists, whichever is less.
-If the dentist charges a higher amount than the customary and reasonable amount, MetLife payment may cover a lower percentage of the dentist's actual fees.
+If you select a non-contracting provider, payment is made based on the provider's fee charged or the Reasonable & Customary (R&C) charge which is based on the lowest of 1) the dentist's actual charge, 2) the dentists' usual charge for the same or similar services or 3) the usual charge of most dentists in the same geographical area for the same or similar services as determine by MetLife.
+If the dentist charges a higher amount than the R&C amount, MetLife payment may cover a lower percentage of the dentist's actual fees.
 This may mean additional out-of-pocket expense for you.
 In addition, you are responsible for paying the entire bill, and MetLife will reimburse you directly.